-In addition to the Main monitor that displays images from the endoscope, the control unit of this product is equipped with a Navigation monitor that displays the sense of force obtained from the forceps and other information.
+In addition to the main monitor that displays images from the endoscope, Saroa’s surgeon console is equipped with a navigation monitor that displays various operational information.

 Force information is also displayed as quantitative values (in Newton) and visual information in the form of bar graphs.